 The best dry scalp treatment will work like a scalp conditioner, delivering both clarifying ingredients and moisture to a parched scalp without weighing down your hair at the roots.

 - The Sea Magik Seaweed Scalp Mud Mask harnesses natural minerals from seaweed and Dead Sea mud.
-Used like a deep conditioner but concentrating on the roots not the ends, this mask is used after shampooing.
+Used like a deep conditioner, but concentrating on the roots and not the ends, this mask is used after shampooing.

-- Dr Organic Hemp Oil Rescue & Restore Hair & Scalp Treatment is a leave-in scalp treatment which contains lots of natural ingredients such as aloe leaf juice, hemp seed oil and horsetail extract
+- Dr Organic Hemp Oil Rescue & Restore Hair & Scalp Treatment is a leave-in scalp treatment that contains lots of natural ingredients, such as aloe leaf juice, hemp seed oil and horsetail extract.

 Manuka honey scalp scrub mask